vuejs/rfcs/active-rfcs/0000-fragment-component.md

 `<component is="fragment">foo</component>` should produce only `foo` as a render result.

+Custom directives applied to a `fragment` component should be discarded.

 # Drawbacks

 Possibly a duplicate of `<template>` tag functionality.
 See **Unresolved questions** section.